near/docs/docs/tutorials/contracts/nfts/4_approvals.md

 ## Modifications to the contract

 We will modify the approval.rs file, and include the approval standard in the core.rs file.
 We will also change the metadata.rs to include the approvals in the tokens.
-Finally, we will modify the core.rs file to modify the transfer behaviour to allow approved accounts to transfer the NFTs as well as some internal methods.
+Finally, we will modify the core.rs file to modify the transfer behavior to allow approved accounts to transfer the NFTs as well as some internal methods.

 ```rust reference
 https://github.com/near-examples/nft-tutorial/tree/5.approvals/nft-contract/src/lib.rs#L1-L3